state-hiu/cybergis-guides/1.0/cybergis-guides-osmextracts-1.0.md

 ##Initializing Extracts

-We now need to write the actual configuration files for what we where and when we want to extract.
+We now need to write the actual configuration files for what area and time period we want to extract.
 For the sake of this Guide let's execute an extraction for Khulna, Bandladesh.

 First, let's create a distinct folder to hold the scripts and configuration files for this extract project.